Skip to content

 File Section Description

-agent-config.yaml Files agent-config file from the Assisted deployment
+agent-config.yaml Files agent-config file from the ABI deployment

-install-config.yaml Files install-config file from the Assisted deployment
+install-config.yaml Files install-config file from the ABI deployment

 \<pod_name>_ai_pod.log Files Log files from pods (assisted-db, assisted-installer, cluster-bootstrap and service) deployed during Assisted bootstrap stage